ruarfff/docker-various-examples/README.md

 Now build the docker image:

-`docker build . -t maven-build`
+`docker build . -t java-build`

-(not sure why I am using maven-build as a name but too lazy to go change it now)

-The Dockerfile uses dockers [multistage build](https://docs.docker.com/develop/develop-images/multistage-build/) feature to pull a generated project from [start.spring.io](https://start.spring.io/), unpacks it and then copies the code into anther container that has maven and java installed.
-The project will then build and be run.
+The Dockerfile uses dockers [multistage build](https://docs.docker.com/develop/develop-images/multistage-build/) feature to pull a generated project from [start.spring.io](https://start.spring.io/), unpacks it and then copies the code into another container that has java installed.
+The project will then build.

 Now you can run the container and mount a volume to edit the code on your machine.